-Actions to address the company's adverse impact on the human rights of the community have been summarized in the three-year company-driven rural development business model which has been crafted by the company with three major objectives of improving local employment (targeting at least 200 young men and women from the local communities); increasing the company's positive effect on the local society (including increasing community' accessibility to safe water from 47% to 79%, and providing advanced agricultural/livestock management and entrepreneurship training to 1600 local farmers/cattle keepers food security and income generation).
+Actions to address the company's adverse impact on the human rights of the community have been summarized in the three-year company-driven rural development business model which has been crafted by the company with three major objectives of improving local employment (targeting at least 200 young men and women from the local communities- progress to date is 173 local people employed); increasing the company's positive effect on the local society (including increasing community' accessibility to safe water from 47% to 79%, to date 60% has been achieved and providing advanced agricultural/livestock management and entrepreneurship training to 1600 local farmers/cattle keepers for food security and income generation-so far 969 have been reached).
 This is partly intended to offset the benefits derived by local community from illegal livelihood activities in the forest reserve.
-Another key indicator is increasing the number of community members including school children (5000 in total) who have significantly increased their understanding and awareness of the importance of environmental conservation and sustainable afforestation.
+Another key indicator is increasing the number of community members including school children (5000 in total) who have significantly increased their understanding and awareness of the importance of environmental conservation and sustainable so far 3599 have been senstised..